apache/druid/docs/ingestion/data-formats.md

 Using `{ "type": "json" }` as the input format would only parse the payload value.
 To parse the Kinesis metadata in addition to the payload, use the `kinesis` input format.

-For example, consider the following structure for a Kafka message that represents an edit in a development environment:
+For example, consider the following structure for a Kinesis message that represents an edit in a development environment:

 - **Kinesis timestamp**: `1680795276351`
 - **Kinesis partition key**: `partition-1`